MathieuDerelle/issue-example-for-airbrake-1/README.md

   > [engine] request.path : //admin/tests

-N.B : You can checkout [96088cc](https://github.com/MathieuDerelle/issue-example-for-airbrake-1/commit/96088cc7fdabf43e2b2b813fd5c54916b10e6d55) (airbrake 9.5.0) to see all double slashes dissapear
+N.B : You can checkout branch `airbrake-9.5.0` to see all double slashes dissapear